Elendrial/aog2d/README.md

 Not currently playable.
 Still on core systems phase.
 Planning to be a 2d, turn based, resource control, strategy game.
 Based of Armies of Gielinor by Jagex, previously hosted at funorb.com before it's retirement.
 More information on the game can be found at http://funorb.wikia.com/wiki/Armies_of_Gielinor

 This is written entirely in java by myself, and uses my RPGEngine as a base.
-An estimated 15% of the 'core' is done.
+An estimated 17% of the 'core' is done.
-(may find I need to port to Gridbased Engine if RPGEngine is too buggy)
+(may find I need to port to Gridbased Engine if RPGEngine is too buggy/barebones)

 ## TODO:
 ###### May not contain everything